bsharathramesh/HW2_SoftwareEngineering/README.md

 6) The third parameter would be with respect to the responses given in the google forms

+7) The fourth major parameter would be the number of test cases passed.
+It is important that all test cases pass in order to get higher performance rating

-7) Please remember that this is solely for our analysis and should not be taken otherwise
+8) Please remember that this is solely for our analysis and should not be taken otherwise